DylanHobbs/react-blogger/README.md

 # React Blogger
-React <3 Tailwind <3 Markdown
+React <3 Markdown

 An actual simple way to run a static blog for people who are in anyway technical.
+No CMS, just static assets that get bundled at buildtime
 Write your posts in Markdown and that's about all there is to it.

 Everything is written in React and is completly customiseable.